TRiO Talent Search

 Helping make college education a tradition

-Talent Search (TS) is a federally funded TRIO program that provides educational guidance services to encourage individuals in the pursuit of further education or training after high school.
+Educational Talent Search (ETS) is a federally funded TRIO program that provides educational guidance services to encourage individuals to pursue further education or training after high school.
 Individuals in the program receive information and assistance on career and academic planning.
-Talent Search is designed to help students who are enrolled in schools and adults who are interested in continuing their education.
+Educational Talent Search is designed to help students who are enrolled in schools and are interested in continuing their education.

-Serving the Griffin-Spalding County School District, students are selected based on need with the assistance of teachers, guidance counselors, and principals.
-Mandated by the Department of Education to select a certain number of students who meet the program requirements which includes students that fall below certain income levels and/or whose parents did not graduate from a 4-year post-secondary institution.
-However, not all students are required to meet this criterion.
-The primary objective of Talent Search seeks is to select students who are motivated and have the potential to pursue a post-secondary education.
+Serving the Griffin-Spalding County and Bibb County School Districts, students are selected based on need with the assistance of teachers, guidance counselors, and principals.
+It is mandated by the Department of Education to select a certain number of students who meet the program requirements, including those who fall below certain income levels and whose parents did not graduate from a 4-year post-secondary institution.
+However, not all students are required to meet these criteria.
+The primary objective of Talent Search is to select students who are motivated and have the potential to pursue a post-secondary education.
 New students are recruited primarily in the fall, particularly 6th graders; however, referrals are appreciated all year and from all grades.
-Interested applicants should contact the ETS office, be considered.
-Submission of an application does not guarantee placement in Talent Search.
+Interested applicants should contact the ETS office to be considered.

 ACTIVITIES